myshell-ai/AIlice/README.md

   }
 ```

 Among these, under **"cmd"** is a command line used to start the module's process.
-When AIlice starts, it automatically runs these commands to launch the modules.
+When Ailice starts, it automatically runs these commands to launch the modules.
 Users can specify any command, providing significant flexibility.
 You can start a module's process locally or utilize Docker to start a process in a virtual environment, or even start a remote process.
 Some modules have multiple implementations (such as Google/Storage), and you can configure here to switch to another implementation.

 **"addr"** refers to the address and port number of the module process.
 Users might be confused by the fact that many modules in the default configuration have both "cmd" and "addr" containing addresses and port numbers, causing redundancy.
 This is because "cmd" can, in principle, contain any command (which may include addresses and port numbers, or none at all).
-Therefore, a separate "addr" item is necessary to inform AIlice how to access the module process.
+Therefore, a separate "addr" item is necessary to inform Ailice how to access the module process.

 <a name="useful-tips"></a>
 ### Useful Tips

-Interrupts. **Interrupts are the second interaction mode supported by AIlice, which allows you to interrupt and provide prompts to AIlice's agents at any time to correct errors or provide guidance**.
-In ailice_web, during AIlice's task execution, a interrupt button appears on the right side of the input box.
-Pressing it pauses AIlice's execution and waits for your prompt message.
+Interrupts. **Interrupts are the second interaction mode supported by Ailice, which allows you to interrupt and provide prompts to Ailice's agents at any time to correct errors or provide guidance**.
+In ailice_web, during Ailice's task execution, a interrupt button appears on the right side of the input box.
+Pressing it pauses Ailice's execution and waits for your prompt message.
 You can enter your prompt into the input box and press Enter to send the message to the agent currently executing the subtask.
-Proficient use of this feature requires a good understanding of AIlice's workings, especially the agent call tree architecture.
-It also involves focusing more on the command line window rather than the dialogue interface during AIlice's task execution.
+Proficient use of this feature requires a good understanding of Ailice's workings, especially the agent call tree architecture.
+It also involves focusing more on the command line window rather than the dialogue interface during Ailice's task execution.
 Overall, this is a highly useful feature, especially on less powerful language model setups.

-**First use GPT-4 to successfully run some simple use cases, then restart AIlice with a less powerful (but cheaper/open-source) model to continue running new tasks based on the previous conversation history**.
+**First use GPT-4 to successfully run some simple use cases, then restart Ailice with a less powerful (but cheaper/open-source) model to continue running new tasks based on the previous conversation history**.
 This way, the history provided by GPT-4 serves as a successful example, offering valuable reference for other models and significantly increasing the chances of success.

 <a name="selection-and-configuration-of-LLM"></a>